n7down/dotfiles-mac/README.md

 # Dotfiles Mac
-A collection of dotfiles that includes hacks for OSX
+A collection of dotfiles that includes hacks for OSX.